Nonsmooth Analysis and Optimization: Definition and basic properties

-for $n$ sufficiently large.
-Taking the $\limsup$ for $n\to\infty$ on both sides yields the desired inequality. \end{proof} Again, the construction immediately yields a Fermat principle.\footnote{Similarly to \cref{thm:convex:fermat}, we do not need to require Lipschitz continuity of $F$ -- the Fermat principle for the Clarke subdifferential characterizes (among others) \emph{any} local minimizer.
-However, if we want to use this principle to verify that a given $\bar x\in X$ is indeed a (candidate for) a minimizer, we need a suitable characterization of the subdifferential -- and this is only possible for (certain) locally Lipschitz continuous functionals.} \begin{theorem}[Fermat principle] If $F:X\to\R$ has a local minimum in $\bar x$, then $0\in \partial_C F(\bar x)$. \end{theorem} \begin{proof} If $\bar x\in X$ is a local minimizer of $F$, then $F(\bar x) \leq F(\bar x + th)$ for all $h\in X$ and $t>0$ sufficiently small (since the topological interior is always included in the algebraic interior).
+Again, the construction immediately yields a Fermat principle.\footnote{Similarly to \cref{thm:convex:fermat}, we do not need to require Lipschitz continuity of $F$ -- the Fermat principle for the Clarke subdifferential characterizes (among others) \emph{any} local minimizer.
+However, if we want to use this principle to verify that a given $\bar x\in X$ is indeed a (candidate for) a minimizer, we need a suitable characterization of the subdifferential -- and this is only possible for (certain) locally Lipschitz continuous functionals.} \begin{theorem} If $F:X\to\R$ has a local minimum in $\bar x$, then $0\in \partial_C F(\bar x)$. \end{theorem} \begin{proof} If $\bar x\in X$ is a local minimizer of $F$, then $F(\bar x) \leq F(\bar x + th)$ for all $h\in X$ and $t>0$ sufficiently small (since the topological interior is always included in the algebraic interior).
 But this implies that

-and hence $0\in \partial_C F(\bar x)$ by definition. \end{proof} Note that $F$ is not assumed to be convex and hence the condition is in general not sufficient (consider, e.g., $f(t) = -|t|$).
+and hence $0\in \partial_C F(\bar x)$ by definition. \end{proof} Note that $F$ is not assumed to be convex, and hence the condition is in general not sufficient (consider, e.g., $f(t) = -|t|$).

 Next, we show that the Clarke subdifferential is indeed a generalization of the derivative concepts we've studied so far. \begin{theorem} Let $F:X\to\R$ be continuously Fréchet differentiable in a neighborhood $U$ of $x\in X$.
-Then, $\partial_C F(x) = \{F'(x)\}$. \end{theorem} \begin{proof} First we note that the assumption implies local Lipschitz continuity of $F$: Since $F'$ is continuous in $U$, there exists a $\delta>0$ with $\norm{F'(z)-F'(x)}_{X^*} \leq 1$ and hence $\norm{F'(z)}_{X^*} \leq 1 +\norm{F'(x)}_{X^*}$ for all $z\in K_\delta(x)\subset U$.
+Then, $\partial_C F(x) = \{F'(x)\}$. \end{theorem} \begin{proof} First we note that the assumption implies local Lipschitz continuity of $F$: Since $F':X\to X^*$ is continuous in $U$, there exists a $\delta>0$ with $\norm{F'(z)-F'(x)}_{X^*} \leq 1$ and hence $\norm{F'(z)}_{X^*} \leq 1 +\norm{F'(x)}_{X^*}$ for all $z\in K_\delta(x)\subset U$.
 For any $x_1,x_2\in K_\delta(x)$ we also have $x_2 + t(x_1-x_2)\in K_\delta(x)$ for all $t\in [0,1]$ (since balls in normed vector spaces are convex), and hence \cref{thm:frechet:mean} implies that

 We now show that $F^\circ(x;h)=F'(x)h$ for all $h\in X$.
 Take again sequences $\{x_n\}_{n\in\N}$ and $\{t_n\}_{n\in\N}$ with $x_n\to x$ and $t_n\to 0^+$ realizing the $\limsup$.
 Applying again the mean value \cref{thm:frechet:mean} and using the continuity of $F'$ yields for any $h\in X$ that